YargKlnc/NoSQL-Challenge/README.md

     Below were taken into consideration while exploring the dataset:

         •	RatingValue refers to the overall rating decided by the Food Authority and ranges from 1-5.
-The higher the value, the better the rating. o	Note: This field also includes non-numeric values such as 'Pass', where 'Pass' means that the establishment passed their inspection but isn't given a number rating.
-We will coerce non-numeric values to nulls during the database setup before converting ratings to integers.
+The higher the value, the better the rating.

         •	The scores for Hygiene, Structural, and ConfidenceInManagement work in reverse.
 This means, the higher the value, the worse the establishment is in these areas.

-Use the following questions to explore the database, and find the answers, so you can provide them to the magazine editors.
-Unless otherwise stated, for each question:
+    Below were taken into consideration to answer the 4 questions in below:

         •	Use count_documents to display the number of documents contained in the result.

         •	Display the first document in the results using pprint.

         •	Convert the result to a Pandas DataFrame, print the number of rows in the DataFrame, and display the first 10 rows.

                 1. Which establishments have a hygiene score equal to 20?

                 2. Which establishments in London have a RatingValue greater than or equal to 4?
-    Hint: The London Local Authority has a longer name than "London" so you will need to use $regex as part of your search.

                 3. What are the top 5 establishments with a RatingValue of 5, sorted by lowest hygiene score, nearest to the new restaurant added, "Penang Flavours"?
-Hint: You will need to compare the geocode to find the nearest locations.
-Search within 0.01 degree on either side of the latitude and longitude.

                 4. How many establishments in each Local Authority area have a hygiene score of 0?
 Sort the results from highest to lowest, and print out the top ten local authority areas.

-Hint: You will need to use the aggregation method to answer this.
+### References